Bone Health

 The problem is that it is difficult to absorb silicon in significant amounts either through diet or through most supplements to make a difference.
 The exception is choline-stabilised orthosilicic acid, which has human studies showing it absorbs very well.
 This compound not only helps with the collagen matrix for healthy bones but also aids in the making of collagen for hair, skin, and nails.

-Our Collagen Supporting Natural Bone Health Formula contains 3 separate supplements.
+Our Total Body Collagen contains 3 separate supplements.
 Each one works on a different aspect of bone health, and they work together synergistically for best results:

 1. Choline-stabilised orthosilicic acid, an absorbable form of silicon with extensive clinical testing, which helps build collagen (1 capsule)